ivanjohn911/AI_Find_Customer/README_en.md

 A powerful set of Python tools for automating the customer development process in international trade and B2B sales.
 This tool uses search engine APIs and AI technology to help you quickly find target companies, extract contact information, and identify key decision-makers.

+> **Recommended Reading**: If you're not familiar with advanced search engine techniques, we recommend reading this [Advanced Search Engine Usage Tutorial](https://zhuanlan.zhihu.com/p/1908208213234554242) first.
+It will help you build more effective search queries.

 ## Project Features

 This project contains three main scripts, each addressing different stages of the sales process: